Colcannon Recipe

 • Drain the potatoes and transfer them to a large mixing bowl.

 • Use a potato masher to roughly mash the cooked potatoes (skins and all).
-Add the butter and half and half a little at a time and continue to mash and blend the potatoes.
+Add the remaining 3 tablespoons of butter and ¾ cup half-and-half, a little at a time and continue to mash and blend the potatoes.
 They should be fairly smooth, but rustic.
 (Note: if your potatoes seem too stiff, you can add addtional half and half 2 tablespoons at a time).

-• Add the remaining half teaspoon of kosher salt and black pepper.
+• Add the remaining half teaspoon of kosher salt and ½ teaspoon freshly ground black pepper.
 Mix well.

 • Stir in the cooked cabbage until well combined.
 Taste for seasoning and adjust as necessary.